Pradhan Mantri Awas Yojana: Eligibility criteria

 (a) Beneficiary max age 70 years.

 (b) EWS (Economic Weaker Section) family income limit is ₹3 lakhs per annum and for LIG (Lower Income Group) Family Income limit is ₹6 Lakhs per annum, and Middle Income Group -(MIG-I) income between ₹6 lakhs to ₹12 lakhs per annum, (MIG-II) income between ₹12 lakhs to ₹18 lakhs per annum.

-c) The beneficiary should not have an own dwelling unit on the name of any family member in any part of India.
+c) The beneficiary should not have an own dwelling unit in the name of any family member in any part of India.

 d) The loan applicant should not have availed any central/state government subsidy or benefit for buying a home under the PMAY scheme.

 e) Currently, the loan applicant should not own any property under their name and along with any of the family members (including the dependents).

 f) The home renovation or improvement loans, self-construction loans will be allocated only for EWS and LIG categories.

 The houses given under this scheme will be owned by females or jointly with males.

-How to apply for the PMAY scheme?

-Interested applicants can apply for the PMAY scheme online or offline.
-The online application process involves visiting the PMAY website and submitting the application form.
-The offline application process involves visiting the nearest Common Service Centre (CSC) or bank and submitting the application form.